ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

-*Note that this page is currently in an unfinished state and in the process of being written*
+*Note that this page is currently in the process of being written*

 ## Overview
 This guide follows the general outline and some of the recommendations of [*Barr Group's Embedded C Coding Standard*](https://barrgroup.com/embedded-systems/books/embedded-c-coding-standard), set forth by Michael Barr.